 The lectures “Mobile Communications” and “Wireless Networks” give an introduction to mobile communication systems.
 Students gain a fundamental understanding of the principles behind wireless communications and networking.
-Current technologies — such as LTE and IEEE 802.11 — are discussed as examples.
+Current technologies — such as 4G/5G and IEEE 802.11 — are discussed as examples.
 Lectures are complemented by group projects.
 Tutorial courses are offered by teaching assistants.
 The content is structured in a bottom-up manner, starting from physical layer, then covering higher layers and networking concepts.

 Outline and Schedule